Shockoe Hill

 Shockoe Hill is one of several hills on which much of the oldest portion of the City of Richmond, Virginia, U.S., was built.
-It extends from the downtown area, including where the state capitol complex sits, north almost a mile to a point where the hill falls off sharply to the winding path of Shockoe Creek.
+It extends from the downtown area, including where the Virginia State Capitol complex sits, north almost a mile to a point where the hill falls off sharply to the winding path of Shockoe Creek.
 Interstate 95 now bisects the hill, separating the highly urbanized downtown portion from the more residential northern portion.